 Although we do not have a formal policy regarding attendance by members of the board at our annual meeting of stockholders, directors are encouraged to attend the annual meetings.
-Eight of our directors attended our 2020 annual meeting of stockholders.
+Our entire Board, which comprised of nine directors at the time, attended our 2021 annual meeting of stockholders.